Sady Courville

-Sady D. Courville (November 15, 1905, Chataignier, Louisiana – January 3, 1988, Eunice, Louisiana) was a Cajun fiddler noted for his extensive collaboration with Dennis McGee.
+Sady D. Courville (November 15, 1905 – January 3, 1988), was a Cajun fiddler noted for his extensive collaboration with Dennis McGee.

 Early life

-Courville was the son of Eraste Courville who was also a fiddler.
+Courville was born in Chataignier, Louisiana, the son of Eraste Courville who was also a fiddler.
 In his early teens he bought his first fiddle and started learning from his father and Dennis McGee.
-By the time he was 16, he was playing dances with Amédé Ardoin around Chataignier and Faiquitaique.
+By the time he was 16, he was playing dances with Amédé Ardoin around Chataignier and Faiquitaigue.

 Musical career

 In 1929, Courville and McGee were invited to record in New Orleans.
-Courville was credited only as "second fiddle" on this record.
+Courville was credited only as "second fiddle" on this record, but these eight tracks nevertheless "became the standard for Cajun duet fiddling."
+Around this time, Courville also recorded with Ernest Fruge.

+In 1972, after a recording break of decades, Courville recorded with McGee again, this time on the Morning Star label.

 Personal life

 Courville married in June 1929.
 He decided to take a hiatus from music around this time due to the stress.

+Courville died on January 3, 1988 in Eunice, Louisiana.